ericsonga/APCSAReview/_sources/TimedTests/Exercises.rst

    .. mchoice:: mt1_4
       :answer_a: int[] nums = [5];
-      :answer_b: int nums[5];
+      :answer_b: int[] nums;
       :answer_c: int[] nums = { 2, 4, 6, 8, 10 };
-      :answer_d: int[] nums; nums = new int[5];
+      :answer_d: int[] nums = new int[5];
       :correct: a
       :feedback_a: The left side is okay, but the right side is wrong.
-      :feedback_b: This correctly declares an array of five integers.
+      :feedback_b: This correctly declares an array of integers.
       :feedback_c: This correctly declares and initializes an array of five integers.
-      :feedback_d: This declares nums to be an array of integers and then creates the array.
+      :feedback_d: This declares nums to be an array of integers and creates the array.

-      Which is NOT a correct way to declare an array of 5 integers?
+      Which is NOT a correct way to declare an array of integers?

    .. mchoice:: mt1_7